Chelo-g/chatGPT_Explorer/README_EN.md

     openai.api_key = os.getenv("chatGPT")
 ## How to Use
+### Request Details
+You can select what you want to request.
+The purpose is to omit the prompt sentence.
+You can customize the following list by changing it:

+    SYSTEM_CHOICES =["Not specified",
+        "Spelling and grammar check",
+        "Creating VBA code",
+        "Creating Python code",
+        "Refactoring",
+        "Translation into English"]
 ### Chat
 Enter the conversation content in the upper box and press "Send"
 ### Edit